What is a term loan?

 2 min read

-Term loans are short-term loans offered to businesses for capital expenditure and expansion, among others.
-Generally having a tenor up to 96 months, these loans are tailor-made to suit the various financial needs of businesses.
+Term Loans are short-term loans offered to businesses for capital expenditure and expansion, among others.
+Generally having a tenure up to 96 months, these loans are tailor-made to suit the various financial needs of businesses.
 Minimal documentation, quick disbursal of funds and repayment flexibility are some of the major benefits of these loans.

 • Amount of funding required